bigbite/wp-cypress/README.md

 ### Env

 To start the test environment run `yarn run wp-cypress start` in your project root directory.

 This may take a while as it builds and starts a new docker container.
 However, you only need to run this once.
 This commands also acts as a restart, firstly removing any containers and volumes before starting the docker container.

+> Having trouble?
+Use File sharing to allow local directories on the Mac to be shared with Linux containers.
+See more https://docs.docker.com/docker-for-mac/#file-sharing

 Once it is running there is no need to re-start it every time you run cypress.
 WP Cypress will reset the database to it's initial state between each suite of integration tests to ensure that each integration will have a clean slate.